mbentley124/cse280/progress_report_13.md

 Estimated time allocated this week: 5 hours.

 ### Hansen Lukman
--
+- Assisted final presentation creation
+- Some UI work and bug fixes

-Estimated time allocated this week: hour.
+Estimated time allocated this week: 1.5 hour.

 ### Joe Malisov
 - Looking into android development and best way to carry over our app